section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

     alt: Getting started with Timber logs
 ---

-Logging is one of the essential things we do while developing android apps.
+Logging is among the essential things we do while developing android apps.
 Yet, as developers, we sometimes use the traditional log classes.
 These tend to be cumbersome.
 Timber, which is a library created by `Jake Wharton` has made logging effortless.
 This article will discuss the best practices in using `Timber` and planting the `Timber trees`.

 <!--more-->